You can view and manage settings for your Crowdin account using the Account Settings page.

-In the Profile tab, you can set a profile picture, specify (and update when needed) general information like your full name, username, email address, gender, add a brief description about yourself, select your timezone, time format, and preferred languages.
+In the Profile tab, you can set a profile picture, specify (and update when needed) general information like your full name, username, email address, and gender, add a brief description about yourself, select your timezone and time format, specify preferred languages, etc.

 In the Preferred languages section, select the languages you know.
 Selected languages will have priority while displaying the projects’ target languages list.